 You wouldn’t know if you saw me but…

-TFI has partnered with Invisible Disability Ireland to launch the “Please Offer Me a Seat” Badge and Card for people with invisible disabilities to use when accessing public transport.
+The “Please Offer Me a Seat” Badge and Card was created by Transport for Ireland in partnership with Invisible Disability Ireland for people with invisible disabilities to use when accessing public transport.

 About 80% of all disabilities are invisible, and can hinder a person’s efforts to go to school, work, socialise, and more.
 These make up a large percentage of the disability population but have little representation, awareness, understanding or support.
 The “Please Offer Me a Seat” Badge and Card ensures that people with hidden disabilities have a seat in priority areas on public transport.